 I would use Hemp Oil, though a final coat of linseed and possibly wax, may be needed to get it to hard enough.
 I did find that to be the case on a project I worked on.

 Beeswax can also be used in the final coat for extra protection if desired.

 Each oil in the section above will tint the wood to some degree, so you should test for the look you want to achieve – you might find that you don’t need a stain at all.

 You may need a stain just to lighten it.

 If you do want a stain I prefer the oil and stain in one options:

 Rubio is a low odor modified linseed with many color options.
-We don’t know a lot about what’s in it other than linseed and wax.
+We don’t know a lot about what’s in it other than (modified) linseed and wax.
 It’s significantly lower odor than pure linseed.
 It does have a drier, the Part B. I review it in more detail in this post.